BelmY/wikiSDoR/Using-RTLSDR-on-HF-with-an-upconverter.md

 ## Troubleshooting

-If the show center frequency is not changed in the UI, don't forget to remove the default value,  `shown_center_freq = center_freq` that is later in the config file.
+If the shown center frequency is not changed in the UI, don't forget to remove the default value,  `shown_center_freq = center_freq` that is later in the config file.